Frank Beyer: Work in East and West (1980-1989)

 Frank Beyer (left) receives the Heinrich-Greif-Preis for The Turning Point.

 Although prohibited to work in East Germany in 1980 Frank Beyer was given permission to work in West Germany.
 For the West German public broadcaster ARD he directed the television films Der König und sein Narr and The Second Skin in 1981.
 In 1982 Frank Beyer was given permission to direct a film in East Germany at the DEFA studios.
 The Turning Point after a novel by Hermann Kant tells the story of a German prisoner of war at the end of World War II who is wrongly accused of being a war criminal.
 The film was controversial upon release as Polish commentators and officials criticized that the film showed the Polish army wrongly accusing a German soldier of war crimes.
 The controversy also resulted in a withdrawal of the film from the Berlin International Film Festival, where it was originally planned to be screened and was expected to successfully compete for the awards.

-In 1983 he directed the road movie Bockshorn which was shot in the USA and in Cuba and was not very successful at the box office after the theatrical release in 1984.
+In 1983 he directed the road movie Bockshorn which was shot in the US and in Cuba and was not very successful at the box office after the theatrical release in 1984.
 For several years, until 1989 Frank Beyer worked on several projects in East and West Germany, with none being realized.
 He also worked as a director at the political cabaret Pfeffermühle in Leipzig.
 Only in 1988 one of his projects was realized.
 Together with the screenwriter Wolfgang Kohlhaase he wrote the script to the criminal-comedy film The Break based on a true event from post-war Berlin.
 The film was realized as a co-production between East and West Germany.
 A popular success in East Germany, the film was a box office disappointment in West Germany.